williamquintas/DRL-UAVs-Placer/README.md

 - `[simple]`: runs the simple simulation in `simple_simulation.py`.
 Can be called using `$ pipenv run simple`

+# Integration with Mininet-WiFi

+An integration with [Mininet-WiFi](https://github.com/intrig-unicamp/mininet-wifi) is being developed.
+For now, an example script was developed to place network nodes reading data from a CSV.
+More info can be found [here](./scripts/mininet_script)

+In the future, we aim to fully integrate the Deep Reinforcement Learning model developed with the Mininet-WiFi emulator and CoppeliaSim.

 # External References

 _TODO: reference article_